 Class teachers make regular assessments of the progress for all children.
 From this, the school is able to identify children making less than expected progress given their age and individual circumstances.
 Other factors including attendance, punctuality and health are considered.
 Consideration is also given to the particular circumstances of students, for example those who are in care and/ or eligible for the pupil premium.

-When deciding whether to make special educational provision, a meeting will be arranged between the SEND team and class teacher to consider all the information gathered from within the school.
+When deciding whether to make special educational provision, a meeting with parents, pupils (if appropriate) and school staff will be arranged to discuss: